WTLO

-WTLO (1480 AM) is a commercial adult standards radio station licensed to Somerset, Kentucky, United States.
-The station is owned by Forcht Broadcasting, a division of the Forcht Group of Kentucky, as part of a duopoly with Science Hill-licensed adult contemporary station WYKY (106.1 FM).
+WTLO (1480 AM) is a commercial radio station licensed to Somerset, Kentucky, United States.
+Owned by Forcht Broadcasting, a division of the Forcht Group of Kentucky, it carries an adult standards format.
 In addition to its primary AM signal, WTLO operates an FM translator: W249DF (97.7 FM).
-WTLO and its translator maintain transmitter facilities, as well as a joint studios with WYKY, along WTLO Road west of Somerset.
+WTLO and its translator maintain transmitters, as well as a joint studios with WYKY, along WTLO Road west of Somerset.

 History

 WTLO was licensed for operations on December 18, 1958.
 Prior to 2007, the station was owned by three individuals.
 In that year, the station was sold to its current owner Forcht Group of Kentucky.

 Programming

 WTLO principally broadcasts an adult standards format with most programming comes from the America's Best Music satellite network.
 Local programming consists of tradio program Dial-a-Deal, which airs Monday–Saturday 7:30–9 a.m., as well as syndicated old-time radio program When Radio Was during the evening hours Sunday–Friday.
 WTLO features national news updates from CBS News Radio.
 The station additionally airs sports programming from the Cincinnati Bengals and Cincinnati Reds.